cchens/Itty-Bitty/Phase3/IndividualReports.md

 ---

 ## Sharon Hogan (hogansh)
-- My most signigicant individaul contribution would be setting up the view for displaying the quizes by pulling information from the fixture [issue #5](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team1-repo/issues/5#event-237769527), as well as answer validation with post[issue #28](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team1-repo/issues/28).
+- My most signigicant individual contribution would be setting up the view for displaying the quizzes by pulling information from the fixtures ([issue #5](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team1-repo/issues/5#event-237769527)), as well as answer validation via POST calls ([issue #28](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team1-repo/issues/28)).
-- While working on the Itty Bitty, I learned how to use the framework sails.js, and the implementation of the MVC architectural pattern.
+- While working on the Itty Bitty, I learned how to use the Sails.js framework, and the implementation of the MVC architectural pattern.
-- My main strength as a team member is I always complete my assingmed task on time.
-My section of code often can be used in other parts of the project for other memebers as reference/template.
+- My main strength as a team member is I always complete my assigned task on time.
+My section of code often can be used in other parts of the project for other members as reference/template.
-- My weeknesses would surely be my lack of expirences in web development, so it takes me a very long time to figure out how to complete my assigned task, which leads me to have less time to help with the rest of the project.
+- My weaknesses would surely be my lack of experience in web development, so it takes me a very long time to figure out how to complete my assigned task, which leads me to have less time to help with the rest of the project.